bitcraze/crazyflie-firmware/docs/userguides/app_layer.md

 ## Internal log and param system

 For the app-layer, it would be good to have access to log and/or parameter values and to set parameter values.
 This way, your app will be able to read out sensor data or to switch controller/estimator on air.
 To check out these functions, look at src/modules/interface/log.h or .../param.h for the internal access functions.

+## Examples

+In the [example folder](https://github.com/bitcraze/crazyflie-firmware/tree/master/examples) of the crazyflie-firmware repository, there are several examples shown tha tuse the app layer, including a simple hello world example.